SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_path.md

 	Method 1: Click at the center of the vessel; Ctrl+A or click the button "Add Smart" Method 2(interactive): Move the cursor to the center of the vessle; Shift+Left Click

 A control point is added for the path and should appear under the Control Point List.
-In a 2D view, the point is shown as a blue or red point, depending on if the point is selected.
+In Display, the point is shown as a blue or red point, depending on if the point is selected.
 To interactively move the point:

 	Move the cursor to the control point, it becomes red(selected) if not selected yet Left press on the point and move